-The University also sponsors the State Alternate Retirement Plan (ARP), a defined contribution plan administered through a third-party administrator, Prudential Financial, Inc. The Connecticut State Employees Retirement Commission has the authority to supervise and control the operation of the plan including the authority to make and amend rules and regulations relating to the administration of the plan.
+The University also sponsors the State Alternate Retirement Plan (ARP), a defined contribution plan administered through a third-party administrator.
+The Connecticut State Employees Retirement Commission has the authority to supervise and control the operation of the plan including the authority to make and amend rules and regulations relating to the administration of the plan.

 All unclassified employees not already in a pension plan of a constituent unit of the State system of higher education or the central office staff of the Department of Higher Education are eligible to participate in ARP.
+Effective in fiscal year 2022, the University's eligible postdoctoral research associates may also participate in ARP.

 ARP contribution requirements are established and may be amended by the State legislature subject to the contractual rights established by collective bargaining.
 The SEBAC 2017 agreement amended certain provisions for ARP by revising employee and employer contribution rates.
-Participants hired prior to September 1, 2017, must contribute 5 percent of their eligible compensation, and their employer must contribute 7 percent of eligible compensation.
+Participants hired before September 1, 2017, must contribute 5 percent of their eligible compensation, and their employer must contribute 7 percent of eligible compensation.
 Participants hired on or after September 1, 2017, have the option to contribute 6.5 percent or 5 percent of their eligible compensation and their employer must contribute 6.5 percent of eligible compensation.
 There is no minimum vesting period for ARP.
 Other ARP provisions are described in Chapter 66 of the State General Statutes, State Employees Retirement Act.

 The University contributes to the plan on behalf of its employees by applying fringe benefit rates assessed by the State to eligible salaries and wages of each ARP participant.
-The University's ARP pension expense for fiscal year 2021 was \$13.8 million.
-At June 30, 2021, the University recorded a payable due to State of \$2.4 million in the accompanying Statement of Net Position for the outstanding amount of ARP contributions required for the fiscal year ended June 30, 2021.
+The University's ARP pension expense for fiscal year 2022 was \$16.8 million.
+At June 30, 2022, the University recorded a payable due to State of \$2.8 million in the accompanying Statement of Net Position for the outstanding amount of ARP contributions required for the fiscal year ended June 30, 2022.